Share your data with colleagues

 How and with whom you can share your data depends on the nature of your data: does it include personal data, is it confidential or in any way restricted?

-The University has developed a Policy on Categorising and Protecting University Information Assets (Word doc) that grades data and advises on storage and transfer of information.
+The University has developed a Policy on Categorising and Protecting University Information Assets (.docx) that grades data and advises on storage and transfer of information.
 We recommend that you familiarise yourself with the Policy, especially the information classifications:

 - Restricted; and